AndyObtiva/puts_debuggerer/README.md

-Print engine is similar to `printer`, except it is focused on the scope of formatting the data object being printed (excluding metadata such as file name, line number, invoked class method, and expression, which are handled by the `printer`).
+Print engine is similar to `printer`, except it is focused on the scope of formatting the data object being printed (excluding metadata such as file name, line number, class name, method name, and expression, which are handled by the `printer`).
 As such, it is also a global method symbol or lambda expression.
 Examples of global methods are `:p`, `:ap`, and `:pp`.
 An example of a lambda expression is `lambda {|object| puts object.to_a.join(" | ")}`